-When you sync your files with the OneDrive sync client, you can move your OneDrive files around just like other files on your computer.
+When you sync your files with the sync app, you can move your OneDrive files around just like other files on your computer.
 It’s easier and quicker, because you aren’t dependent on a network.
-Note the following important details about using the OneDrive sync client for this task:
+Note the following important details about using the sync app for this task:

-You can’t use the OneDrive sync client to move OneNote notebooks.
+You can’t use the sync app to move OneNote notebooks.
 For information on moving OneNote notebooks, see Move OneNote notebooks to OneDrive for Business.

-If you want to move more than 300,000 items to OneDrive for Business, you won’t be able to use the OneDrive sync client to move your files.
+If you want to move more than 300,000 items to OneDrive for Business, you won’t be able to use the sync app to move your files.
 For more information and guidance, see I want to move more than 300,000 items to OneDrive for Business.

 Follow the steps below to set up your sync connection with OneDrive for Business.
 If you've already set this up, you can skip to the next section.

 Select the white or blue OneDrive cloud icon in the Windows taskbar notification area.

 (You might need to click the Show hidden icons arrow next to the notification area to see the OneDrive icon.
 If the icon doesn't appear in the notification area, OneDrive might not be running.
 Click Start, type OneDrive in the search box, and then click OneDrive in the search results.)